Where can you find this group?

 We're currently working on restoring dunes as a natural feature of the Petone Beach for:

 - Minimising storm surge damage

-- Reduction in wind-blown sand to streets and properties adjacent to the beach
+- Reducing the amount of wind-blown sand to streets and properties next to the beach.

-The Friends of Petone Beach hold working bees every first and third Thursday of the month.
+Friends of Petone Beach hold working bees on the 1st and 3rd Thursday of the month.
 Work includes planting, weeding and releasing.
-We meet at 9am, usually near the Petone wharf; look for the flag.
+They meet at 9am, usually near the Petone wharf - look for the flag.
 The Eastenders group carry out beach cleaning and dune planting near Patrick St.